Replay System

 2. LCA using Range Minimum Query (RMQ)

-Finding the LCA of two nodes is reduced to a Range Minimum Query on the Euler tour.
-The system uses a Sparse Table for O(1) RMQ queries after O(n log n) preprocessing.
+Finding the LCA of two nodes is reduced to a Range Minimum Query (RMQ) on the Euler tour.

 def lca(u_idx: int, v_idx: int) -> int: